 Siege of Pyke

-Lord Greyjoy surrendered.
-His two eldest sons were killed and his last surviving son, Theon, was made a ward of House Stark as hostage.
-Robert's victory cemented his hold on the Iron Throne, having overthrown the Targaryens six years before.
-He threw a great Tourney at Lannisport to celebrate his victory.
+Balon Greyjoy surrendered, his two eldest sons Rodrik and Maron were killed, and his last surviving son, Theon, was made a ward of House Stark as hostage.
+Robert I Baratheon's victory cemented his hold on the Iron Throne, having overthrown the Targaryens six years before.
+He threw a great tourney at Lannisport to celebrate his victory.

-The aftermath of the rebellion resulted in Pyke being severely damaged and partially rebuilt.
-For the the Faith it suffered abuse at the hands of fanatics who worship the Drowned God.
+The rebellion resulted in the castle of Pyke being severely damaged and partially rebuilt.
+The Faith of the Seven suffered abuse in the Iron Islands at the hands of fanatics who worship the Drowned God.
 Baelor Blacktyde, Lord of Blacktyde, was a child when his father died in the war.
 As a result he was taken away to Oldtown as a hostage following the end of the rebellion.
 He returned eight years later as a follower of the Seven.